NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics

-Our contributions are thus as follows: \begin{itemize} \item {\bf Model}: We introduce \method, to the best of our knowledge, the first audio-language foundation model for bioacoustics with carefully curated training datasets comprising of animal vocalization, human speech, and music.\\ \item {\bf Domain transfer} We show that the model transfers beyond the species originally trained on and demonstrate its zero-shot capability on unseen taxa and species. \item {\bf Task transfer} We test our model on a novel benchmark (\newbeans) that goes beyond species classification and even includes a completely unseen task (individual counting).For the first time, we show positive transfer from speech and music data to bioacoustics tasks. \end{itemize}
+Our contributions are as follows: {\bf (i) Model}: We introduce \method, the first audio-language foundation model for bioacoustics, trained on a carefully curated dataset spanning animal vocalizations, general audio, human speech, and music. {\bf (ii) Domain transfer}: We show that our model generalizes beyond the species seen during training and exhibits zero-shot capabilities on unseen taxa and species. {\bf (iii) Task transfer}: We evaluate our model on \newbeans, which extends beyond species classification and includes unseen tasks such as individual counting.
+For the first time, we show positive transfer from speech and music data to bioacoustics tasks.